What Is Lead Generation? A Guide for Marketers

 To cut a long story short—

-It works best if you create an omni-channel lead generation strategy that reflects the customer journey.
+Lead gen works best if you create an omni-channel lead generation strategy that targets the right audience with the right messaging.
 It allows customers to engage with your company in ways that work for them.

-There are two main lead generation types: inbound (when you pull in leads via websites) and outbound (involving direct forms of marketing).
-Discover which ones can make the biggest impact on your business.
+There are two main lead generation types.
+Discover which ones can make the biggest impact on your business:

 Online lead generation involves attracting traffic to your website and persuading visitors to exchange their contact details with you.
 Most businesses start their search on Google, so it makes sense to capitalize on this channel.